Oreoxp/StudyDiary/chromium/chromium/IPC/02Render进程启动过程分析(win+debug).md

             child_connection_->service_token())));

     base::Thread::Options options;

-    options.message_loop_type = base::MessageLoop::TYPE_UI;
+    // In-process plugins require this to be a UI message loop. options.message_loop_type = base::MessageLoop::TYPE_UI;
     // As for execution sequence, this callback should have no any dependency
     // on starting in-process-render-thread.